 Because the attic fan is located either in a gable or on the roof, it is separated from the living area by several feet and by the ceiling.
 Additionally, the ceiling may be insulated, which provides significant soundproofing.

 The whole-house fan is located in the ceiling of the living space.
 Some whole-house fans have an insulated isolator: a metal bay that fits under the damper box to raise it a foot or two above the ceiling.

 Best for Sound: Attic Fan

-Individually, an attic fan and a whole house fan each have about the same sound level.
+Individually, an attic and a whole-house fan have about the same sound level.
 But when installed, there is a greater separation between the attic fan and the living space, plus attic insulation may act as soundproofing.
-This means that an installed attic fan will be quieter than an installed whole house fan.
+This means an installed attic fan will be quieter than a whole-house fan.

 Ease of Operation

 Attic fans turn on and off automatically.
-A thermostat located in the attic, often with a wide temperature range (from 60- to 120-degrees F, for instance), sends a signal to the fan to turn on when the preset temperature is reached.
+A thermostat in the attic, often with a wide temperature range (from 60 to 120 degrees F, for instance), sends a signal to the fan to turn on when the preset temperature is reached.

-A whole house fan is turned on and off by the user.
-Windows and screened doors must first be opened, then the fan turned on.
-The fan may have a pull cord that drops from the ceiling or operated with a wall switch.
+A whole-house fan is turned on and off by the user.
+Windows and screened doors must first be opened; then, the fan is turned on.
+The fan may have a pull cord that drops from the ceiling or is operated with a wall switch.